serp.fast

 When should I switch from Selenium?

 Common reasons to evaluate alternatives: pricing scaling beyond your budget, missing features (JS rendering, structured output, self-hosting), reliability concerns, or vendor risk.
-Each alternative below addresses a specific gap – read the editorial assessment to identify which gap matches your situation.
+The alternatives below differ on these axes – read the editorial assessment to identify which one matches your situation.

 Weekly briefing – tool launches, legal shifts, market data.